mir-group/pair_allegro/README.md

    ```

    A: Make sure you remembered to deploy (compile) your model using `nequip-deploy`, and that the path to the model given with `pair_coeff` points to a deployed model `.pth` file, **not** a file containing only weights like `best_model.pth`.
-3. Q: The output pressures and stresses seem wrong / my NPT simulation is broken

-    A: NPT/stress support in LAMMPS for `pair_allegro` is in-progress and not yet available.